- This post contains affiliate links. Read more here.

 As curious as dogs can be, they’re also social animals who love to stick by their people.
 With a little foresight and prevention, you can keep your dog safe at home.

 If the unimaginable happens and your dog does run away, don’t panic.
-As the ASPCA notes, over 500,000 lost dogs are reunited with their families each year.
-Keep your dog’s ID tags and microchip information up-to-date, and consider investing in new technology to track missing pets (click to learn more about amazing tools for locating lost pets).
+Keep your dog’s ID tags and microchip information up-to-date, and consider investing in new technology to track missing pets.

 For instance, try signing up for the Nextdoor Pet Directory to help your neighbours virtually “meet” your dog and understand his quirks.